By learning how to breathe better

 Hi – Thanks for checking out my website.

 Since 1989, I have practiced hatha yoga as a form of meditation.
-In 2001, I began both teaching yoga full-time and studying the Pranakriya Yoga Methodology, developed by my teacher, Michael, “Yoganand” Carroll.
-This practice explores the practice and writings of Swami Kripaluvanandaji, a 20th century tantric hatha and kundalini Yoga Master and Saint.
+In 2001, I began both teaching yoga full-time and studying the Pranakriya Yoga Methodology, developed by Michael “Yoganand” Carroll.
+This practice explores the practice and writings of Swami Kripaluvanandaji, a 20th century tantric hatha and kundalini Yoga Master.

 Throughout the year, I teach workshops and trainings – check out my program calendar.